Nicolas Aubé-Kubel: Amateur

 The Val-d'Or Foreurs of the Quebec Major Junior Hockey League (QMJHL) selected Aubé-Kubel in the first round, seventh overall, of the 2012 QMJHL draft.
 As a 16-year-old rookie during the 2012–13 season, Aubé-Kubel scored 27 points in 64 games, made up of 10 goals and 17 assists.
 His point production nearly doubled the following year, with 22 goals and 31 assists in 65 games during the 2013–14 season.
 Aubé-Kubel, who played on the second offensive line, spent the season honing his defensive skills and increasing his physical strength.
 The Foreurs won both the President's Cup and the QJMHL Championship title that season, but fell short of capturing the Memorial Cup.

-After the 2013–14 season, Philadelphia Flyers of the National Hockey League (NHL) selected Aubé-Kubel in the second round, 48th overall, of the 2014 NHL Entry Draft.
+After the 2013–14 season, Philadelphia Flyers of the National Hockey League (NHL) selected Aubé-Kubel in the second round, 48th overall, of the 2014 NHL entry draft.
 He signed an entry-level contract with the team on October 2, 2014, after appearing in a preseason game with the Flyers.

 Aubé-Kubel returned to the Foreurs for the 2014–15 season.
-After losing top scorers Anthony Mantha, Louick Marcotte, and Guillaume Gelinas during the offseason, the team asked Aubé-Kubel to play on the top line and focus on his offensive abilities.
+After losing top scorers Anthony Mantha, Louick Marcotte, and Guillaume Gélinas during the offseason, the team asked Aubé-Kubel to play on the top line and focus on his offensive abilities.
 After a strong start to the season, scoring 14 points in the first 13 games of the year, he was sidelined with a knee injury from a November collision.
 When Aubé-Kubel returned to the team later in the month, he struggled to regain his momentum.
 Once he did, he proceeded to score 28 goals and 80 total points for the regular season, with half of his goals coming between December 6 and March 21, the end of the regular season.
 He helped take the Foreurs into the QMJHL playoffs, putting up 10 points in the first few rounds and advancing over the Baie-Comeau Drakkar.
 The team ultimately fell in the semifinals to the Rimouski Océanic.

 The 2015–16 season was a break-out year for Aubé-Kubel, who served as an assistant captain on the Foreurs for the second year in a row.
 His strong eye–hand coordination and quick skating led to consistent point production during his time on the ice.
 Between November 10 and December 30, Aubé-Kubel had a 15-game point streak, with an average just over two points per game.
 He finished the QMJHL season with 38 goals and 46 assists, for a total of 84 points in 61 games.
 Despite his strong scoring, the Foreurs failed to advance past the first round of QMJHL playoffs that year, falling to the Blainville-Boisbriand Armada in a best-of-seven series.